-- 1. Each attendee must score 80% or higher on the academic portion of the course; and - 2.
-Each attendee must score 80% or higher on the "hands on"/practical portion of the course to successfully graduate the course.
+- 1. Each student must score 80% or higher on the academic portion of the program; and - 2.
+Each student must score 80% or higher on the "hands on"/practical portion of the program to successfully graduate the course.

 III.
 INSTRUCTORS